Forsaken (album)

 Forsaken is the debut album from the Irish three piece indie/ art rock band, Hail the Ghost, which was released independently on March 6, 2015 on CD and Digital formats.
 The music on the album was described as "ambient, cinematic alternative rock" by lead singer and songwriter, Kieran O'Reilly.

 Recording

-The album was recorded, mixed and mastered in JAM Studios, Kells, Co.
-Meath in Ireland between January 2014 and January 2015.
+The album was recorded, mixed and mastered in JAM Studios, Kells, County Meath in Ireland between January 2014 and January 2015.
 The album was Produced by Kieran O'Reilly and Martin Quinn.

 Album artwork

 The artwork for the album was a photograph taken by O'Reilly's on-screen Love/Hate co-star, Brían F. O'Byrne, who took the photograph of his youngest daughter, Oona, while at home in Cavan.
 The image is entitled "Oona hears a noise".